flux-official/flux-smart-contract/README.md

   - `stake(address token, uint256 amount)`: Stakes tokens
   - `unstake(address token, uint256 amount)`: Unstakes tokens
   - `claimRewards(address token)`: Claims staking rewards

+## Stake Contract Functions

+The `Stake` contract implements a comprehensive staking system with the following functions:

+### State Changing Functions (External)
+- **`stake(address token, uint256 amount)`**:
+  - Stakes the specified amount of tokens from the caller
+  - Automatically claims any pending rewards before adding new stake
+  - Updates total and user staked amounts for the token

+- **`unstake(address token, uint256 amount)`**:
+  - Unstakes the specified amount of tokens back to the caller
+  - Automatically claims any pending rewards before reducing stake
+  - Requires sufficient staked amount, updates total and user staked amounts

+- **`claimRewards(address token)`**:
+  - Manually claims pending rewards for the caller
+  - Calculates rewards based on current stake and accumulated K rewards
+  - Transfers reward tokens to the caller and updates claimed amounts

+### View Functions for Stake Information (Public)
+- **`getTotalStakedAmount(address token)`**:
+  - Returns the total amount of tokens staked for a specific token
+  - Used for calculating overall staking pool size

+- **`getUserStakedAmount(address user, address token)`**:
+  - Returns the amount of tokens staked by a specific user for a specific token
+  - Used for calculating individual user's stake

+### View Functions for Mining and Rewards (Public)
+- **`getLastMineAmount(address token)`**:
+  - Returns the last recorded mining amount for a specific token
+  - Used for tracking mining progress and calculating new rewards

+- **`getTotalKRewards(address token)`**:
+  - Returns the total accumulated K rewards for a specific token
+  - Represents the overall reward rate for the staking pool

+- **`getUserKRewards(address user, address token)`**:
+  - Returns the user's accumulated K rewards for a specific token
+  - Used for calculating individual user's reward rate

+### View Functions for Claimed Amounts (Public)
+- **`getTotalClaimedAmount(address token)`**:
+  - Returns the total amount of rewards claimed by all users for a specific token
+  - Used for tracking overall reward distribution

+- **`getUserClaimedAmount(address user, address token)`**:
+  - Returns the amount of rewards claimed by a specific user for a specific token
+  - Used for tracking individual user's reward history

+### View Functions for Share and Pending Rewards (Public)
+- **`getUserSharePercentage(address user, address token)`**:
+  - Returns the user's current share percentage of the total staking pool
+  - Returns value in basis points (1e18 = 100%)
+  - Used for understanding user's stake proportion

+- **`getPendingRewards(address user, address token)`**:
+  - Returns the amount of pending rewards for a specific user and token
+  - Calculates rewards based on current K rewards and user's stake
+  - Used for displaying unclaimed rewards to users

+### Utility Functions (Public)
+- **`verifyStakeConsistency(address token)`**:
+  - Verifies the consistency of stake data for a specific token
+  - Returns true if the total staked amount is valid
+  - Used for data integrity validation

+## Staking Mechanism

+The staking system uses a **K-factor based reward distribution** mechanism:

+1. **K Calculation**: `K = (totalMined - lastMineAmount) * 1e18 / totalStakedAmount`
+2. **User Rewards**: `userRewards = (currentK - userK) * userStakedAmount / 1e18`
+3. **Automatic Claiming**: Rewards are automatically claimed during stake/unstake operations
+4. **Proportional Distribution**: Rewards are distributed proportionally to each user's stake

+## Key Features

+- **Automatic Reward Claiming**: Rewards are automatically processed during stake/unstake
+- **Proportional Reward Distribution**: Users receive rewards proportional to their stake
+- **Comprehensive Tracking**: All stake amounts, rewards, and claims are tracked per token and user
+- **Gas Efficient**: Uses assembly for storage operations and optimized calculations
+- **Security**: Input validation and proper access control for all operations

 ## Tech Stack